reactToTheFuture/mmmystery/README.md

 />
 ```

-Do note, you must explicitly include the width and height in the styles for the icon. so for this instance it would be...
+Also note that you must explicitly include the width and height in the styles for the icon.
+For example...

 ```
 styles = StyleSheet.create({